algorandfoundation/xGov/Proposals/xgov-85.md

 ### #5 Physical Perks (0% progress)

-**Date**: Depends of the time of the grant, I expect to finish this in 3 months.
-**Requested amount**: 0 Algos
+**Date**: independent of this proposal, will be done later in a separate grant **Requested amount**: 0 Algos

 Physical perks will be implemented via ownership verification QR codes and NFC technology.
 Business owners can scan users’ QR codes or read their NFC chips to verify and apply the eligible perks.
 The whole process is handled inside the MINTHOL app for both the user and the business owner.